The Importance of Solar Energy Storage

 When a fridge or water heater dies, replacing it isn’t a fun task.
 However, what replaces it could make a big difference in energy consumption.
 For solar customers, upgrading old appliances to electric energy-efficient ones allows the solar panels to cover more of the home’s energy needs.

-Why Go Solar Group Uses Battery Backup
+Why Go Solar Group Uses Backup

 Go Solar Group has focused on solar storage for residential solar from the beginning.
 We believe that every homeowner deserves to have the security of battery backup.